corkami/pocs/collisions/README.md

 PDFLaTeX is hard to get reproducible builds across distributions - you may even want to hook the time on execution to get the exact hash if required.

+### ELF

+The ELF header is required at offset 0 and contains critical information such as 32b/64b, endianness and ABI right from the beginning, so it's impossible to have a universal prefix then collision blocks.

+### Mach-O

+Mach-O don't even start with the same magic for 32b (`feedface`) and 64b (`feedfacf`).
+Soon after, there is the number and size of commands (such as segment definition, symtab, version,...).

+Like ELF, re-usable collisions are not possible.

 ## Uncommon strategies

 Collisions are usually about 2 valid files of the same type.